Installation on a local computer

 Instead of using a release, you can also install FBPIC from the sources, by cloning the code from Github, and executing python3 -m pip install . from the main directory.
 A shortcut for this is: python3 -m pip install git+https://github.com/fbpic/fbpic.git.

-conda install -c conda-forge cudatoolkit=11.0
+conda install -c conda-forge cupy cuda-version=11.8

 Warning

-In the above command, you should choose a CUDA version that is compatible with your GPU driver.
+In the above commands, you should choose a CUDA version that is compatible with your GPU driver.
 You can see the version of your GPU driver by typing the command nvidia-smi.
 You can then find the compatible CUDA versions using this table.

 Potential issues